- Applications for LAS 342 Cross-cultural Experience will be completed online.

 - Your Employer: If you hold a job, ask your boss if there are any scholarships available

 You could propose to some of these groups and individuals that you would come back and report on your time in X location in exchange for the funds you receive.
 If you received $20 from 25 people, you would have $500.
 You might also consider budgeting your money this year such that you plan to not spend as much money - for example, on gas (perhaps two fewer trips home if you go home frequently), or food/coffee/etc. beyond your meal plan.

 After a student is registered for a cross-cultural experience, all financial information is communicated directly to the student.
 It is the student's responsibility to relay this information to parents or a third party, if someone other than the student is paying for the experience.

-For applications and financial information related to semester off campus programs contact the cross-cultural programs office below.
+For applications and financial information related to semester off-campus programs contact the cross-cultural programs office.

 Cross-cultural Program Office

 College Hall second floor